F-Zero: Plot

 F-Zero X's storyline starts after the seven-year suspension of Grand Prix races due to the Horrific Grand Finale.
 The game explains the "Horrific Grand Finale" was a violent and fiery accident that burnt fourteen drivers to death, including Sterling LaVaughn during the old days of F-Zero.
 A racer named Super Arrow escaped unscathed as the only survivor.
 No racing was allowed by the Federation after the crash; despite the F-Zero racing prohibition, the sport went underground where many racers went to hone their skills in secret.
 The crash ushered in the establishment of the "F-Zero Racing Academy", after a speech, by Super Arrow to the Federation Congress, which helped to lift the ban.
 The fictional competition was brought back with the rules and regulations revised.

-F-Zero: Maximum Velocity takes place twenty-five years after the SNES title in the year 2585.
+F-Zero: Maximum Velocity takes place 25 years after the original in the year 2585.
 Players race against the descendants of the original F-Zero racers.
-Maximum Velocity is considered a reboot continuity to the rest of the home console titles since the game has made no indication of the safety revisions carried forth after the huge accident, in fact it states just like the original F-Zero game, the extreme danger involved when participating in those races.
+Maximum Velocity is considered a reboot continuity to the rest of the home console games since it has made no indication of the safety revisions carried forth after the huge accident, in fact it states just like the original F-Zero game, the extreme danger involved when participating in those races.

 F-Zero GX does not mention the Grand Finale event, but instead the game states Sterling LaVaughn was racing during the F-Max era and the F-Zero Grand Prix was suspended four years ago.
 This game states the character Mighty Gazelle was injured in the huge accident four years ago.
 The Nintendo 64 game mentions that Mighty Gazelle's accident and the accident that suspended the Grand Prix were two separate events.

 F-Zero: GP Legend is set in a different continuity and begins in the year 2201.
 It was continued with F-Zero Climax.
 These games feature some different incarnations of Captain Falcon, Zoda, and other characters.